olaroos/deepnetnotes/logbook.md

 Everything is a little bit messy right now because I don't know if I want to implement the newly introduced Runner class right away or if I should implement the callbacks separately first as a middle step.

 Anyway, refactoring makes it much easier to see what is going on when training the network.

+I also spent some time installing and experimenting with _tags_ and _Ack_ (a search function like grep) for vim which I think I will definitely be using in the future.
+For tags to work a tags-file need to be precomputed with the command ctag(s?) in terminal.
+These files need to be locatable by vim, configure the vimrc-file to be able to find them.